john-b-edwards/johnedwards/content/blog/aoc_2024_week_four.md

 ## Introduction

 The [Advent of Code](https://adventofcode.com/) (AOC) is a series of programming problems that are released daily from December 1st to December 25th, each problem more challenging than the last.
 As a means of practicing my Julia skills, I decided to try to tackle the AOC this year using just Julia!
-You can view my solutions to each week at this links: [Week One](https://johnbedwards.io/blog/aoc_2024_week_one/), [Week Two](https://johnbedwards.io/blog/aoc_2024_week_two/), and [Week Three](https://johnbedwards.io/blog/aoc_2024_week_three/).
-Let's finish strong with Week Four!
+You can view my solutions to each week at these links: [week one](https://johnbedwards.io/blog/aoc_2024_week_one/), [week two](https://johnbedwards.io/blog/aoc_2024_week_two/), and [week three](https://johnbedwards.io/blog/aoc_2024_week_three/).
+Let's finish strong with week four!

 ## [Day Twenty-Two: Monkey Market](https://adventofcode.com/2024/day/22)